BalintCsala/VanillaPuddingTart/README.md

 # Path tracing 1.17 shader

 Disclaimer: This shader is WIP.
 It is not complete in any shape or form, it still has the following very obvious problems:
- - No support for non-full blocks, translucent blocks and blocks with different textures on some sides
+ - No support for non-full blocks~~, translucent blocks~~ and blocks with different textures on some sides
- - Dawn and night just straight up breaks it, only play at noon
+ - ~~Dawn and night just straight up breaks it, only play at noon~~ (Fixed)
  - Some camera glitches
  - No view bobbing